ssl-hep/ServiceX/helm/docs/architecture.md

 ### Transformers
  Transformers are the worker pods for a transformation request.
 They compile the generated C++ code, and then subscribe to the RabbitMQ topic for the request.
 They will listen for a message (file) from the queue, and then attempt to transform the file.
 If any errors are encountered, they will post a status update and retry.
 Once the max retry limit is reached, they will mark the file as failed.
 If the file is transformed successfully, they will post an update and mark the file as done.
+A single transformer may transform several files.
+Once all files are complete for the transformation request, they are spun down.

 <B>Q:
  * Where do they get C++ code from?
- * Can one transformer do multiple files of the same request?
  * Can one transformer do multiple different requests?
  * How do they get data?
 Is it always root:// protocol?
  * What will be fairshare policy?